mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 Server Description Equality
 ```````````````````````````

-For the purposes of updating topology description and publishing SDAM events,
+For the purpose of determining whether to publish SDAM events, two server
-two server descriptions having the same address
-MUST be considered equal if and only if the values of
+descriptions having the same address MUST be considered equal if and only if
-`ServerDescription`_ fields marked (=) are respectively equal.
+the values of `ServerDescription`_ fields marked (=) are respectively equal.
+Two topology descriptions MUST be considered equal if and only if they have
+the same set of server addresses, and the server descriptions for each address
+are respectively equal as just defined.

 This specification does not prescribe how to compare server descriptions
 with different addresses for equality.

-Note: Server description for each server MUST be updated (replaced)
+Server description for each server MUST be updated (replaced) on every
-every heartbeat.
-However, new description MUST NOT cause the SDAM flow
+heartbeat.
+The driver MUST execute the SDAM flow on every heartbeat after
+updating each server description.
+If, as a result of SDAM flow execution,
+the only events to be published are:

+1. The server description change event, and the new server description is
-to be executed if the new description is equal, as defined in this section,
+equal to the old server description as defined in this section, and
-to the previous description.
+2. The topology description change event, and the new topology is equal to the
+old topology as defined in this section, then

+... the driver MUST NOT publish the server description change nor the topology
+description change event because no meaningful change occurred.

 Updating the TopologyDescription
 ''''''''''''''''''''''''''''''''